cncf/tag-security/slack.md

 ## Identifying and creating channels
 Just for approved projects, sec-assessment-xxxx exception SIG-Security channels are identified with the “sig-security-” prefix.
-Except during conferences, the CNCF permits slack members to create channels; however, security-related channels should only be created by chairs or tech leads, and are typically prefixed by sig-security- following hyphenation of the topic/subject.
+Except during conferences, the CNCF permits slack members to create channels; however, sig-security-related channels should only be created by chairs or tech leads, and are typically prefixed by sig-security- following hyphenation of the topic/subject.
 This helps the community find topics of relevance as well as discover areas to